AztecProtocol/aztec-connect-bridges/README.md

 # How to contribute

 This repo has been built with Foundry.
-Given the inter-connected nature of building bridges with existing main-net protocols.
-Foundry / forge offered the best support for debugging, mainnet forking, impersonation and gas profiling.
-We beleive that it makes sense to test solidity with solidty not with an added complication of Ethers / Typescript.
+Given the inter-connected nature of Aztec Connect Bridges with existing main-net protocols, we decided Foundry / forge offered the best support for testing.
+This repo should make debugging, mainnet-forking, impersonation and gas profiling simple.
+It makes sense to test Solidity contracts with Solidty not with the added complication of Ethers / Typescript.

 # Writing a bridge

-Developing a bridge is permisionless, simply follow the steps below to get started.
+Developing a bridge is simple and permissionless.
+It is done entirely in solidity and without any knowledge of the underlying crpytograpy Aztec uses.
+Users of your bridge will get the full benefits of ironclad privacy and 10-30x gas savings.
+Simply follow the steps below to get started.

-1. Fork this repository
+1. Fork / close this repository
-2. All bridges need to be submitted via PR's to this repo, we expect developers to do the following as part of their PR.
+2. All bridges need to be submitted via PR's to this repo, we expect developers to include the following as part of their PR and for a grant payment.
-3. Write a solidity bridge that interfaces with the protocol you are bridging e.g AAVE
+3. Write a Solidity bridge that interfaces with the protocol you are bridging e.g AAVE
-4. Write tests in solidity that use the fork from mainnet code to test the bridge with production values and a range of assets and edge cases.
+4. Write tests in Solidity that test the bridge with production values and the deployed protocol that is currently on mainnet.
+You should test a range of assets and edge cases and use Forge's fuzzing abilities.
-5. Write an explanation of the flows your bridge supports.
+5. Write an explanation of the flows your bridge supports to be included as spec.md
-6. Implement the typescript bridge-data.ts class that tells an integrator how to use your bridge.
+6. Implement the typescript bridge-data.ts class that tells a front-end developer how to use your bridge.
 7. Deploy your bridge!
 Instructions coming soon.

 ## Getting started